POORVAJA-195/Securein_Doomed_DIce/README.md

 * All the spots from two dice all removed.
 Have to replace the spots based on the following conditions.

   * Die A cannot have more than 4 spots on each face.
-  * DIe A can have repeated face values.
+  * Die A can have repeated face values.
-  * DIe B can have any values even grater than 6.
+  * Die B can have any values even grater than 6.
-  * The probability of sum for all the unique values in the sum matrix have to be same for both older and new array.
+  * The probability of sum for all the unique values in the sum matrix have to be same for both old and new array.

 **PROGRAM LOGIC:**
 * The sum ranges from 2 to 12 as the smallest element in the older array1 and newarray1 is 1.
-Adding both gices the smmalest sum value of 2.
+Adding both values gives smallest sum value as 2.
 Adding the largest value in older array1 and newarray1 which is 6 in each case gives the value of 12.

   **Old array before removing the spots:**

   * Old Array1 = {1,2,3,4,5,6}
   * Old Array2 = {1,2,3,4,5,6}

    **New array after removing the spots:**

   * New array1 = {}
   * New array2 = {}